What is an Invoice Number? How to Number Your Invoices, with Examples

-A professional invoice process makes your business look legit, simplifies accounting, and helps to ensure you get paid fast.
-Luckily, invoicing basics are easy to master, as long as you know what to include on your invoices and how to organize them.
+A professional invoice process makes your home service business look legit, simplifies accounting, and helps to ensure you get paid fast.
+Luckily, invoicing is easy to master, as long as you know what to include on your invoices and how to organize them.

 One of the most important yet overlooked components is the invoice number.
 What is an invoice number, why are they important, and how do you generate them for your service business invoices?
 Read on to find out.